seusupphea42196/myproject/README.md

-The widespread adoption of road signs, lane markings, and traffic signals in the 20th century standardized communication and navigation for drivers, enhancing safety and reducing accidents on roads.
+The development of standardized road signage and traffic regulations in the 19th century improved safety and navigation for travelers, reducing accidents and congestion on busy roads.